Macrometacorp/docs/docs/cep/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Source -

-Sink -

-Macrometa stream workers enable you to integrate streaming data and take appropriate actions.
+A _stream worker_ performs complex event processing on data in motion, also called [streams](../streams/index.md).
+Macrometa GDN allows you to integrate streaming data and take appropriate actions.
 Most stream processing use cases involve collecting, analyzing, and integrating or acting on data generated during business activities by various sources.

 | Stage | Description |
 |-------|-------------|